richytong/arche-static-website/README.md

 ### [public/index.html](/public/index.html)

-HTML file for the home page.
-Serves requests for `/`.
+This page is served to requests for the home page `/`.

 ### [config.js](/config.js)